Last Updated on November 25, 2025 by Christian Adams

 Meat Loaf – Bat Out Of Hell (1978)

-Why on Earth would anyone need to hear Bat Out of Hell?
+Why would anyone need to hear Bat Out of Hell?
 That’s fucking nonsense.
 You’re going to hear half of it at some point.
 Do you think you need to be punched in the face just because you’ve never been punched in the face before?

 Suggested Alternative: